Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Simulation study

-{So far, it has been considered that the majority of existing methods perform poorly under the dense $\mathbf{B}$ setting due to a mismatch between the data structure and the model assumptions.
+So far, it has been considered that the majority of existing methods perform poorly under the dense $\mathbf{B}$ setting due to a mismatch between the data structure and the model assumptions.
 To verify whether the mismatch causes the performance degradation, we need to examine how each model estimates the coefficient matrix $\mathbf{B}$ of the discriminant function \eqref{eq:cr}.
 In this context, Figures \ref{fig:est_B_dense} and \ref{fig:est_B_sparse} present the average of the estimated $\mathbf{B}$ from 50 replications for each method.
 For clarity of visual interpretation, we adopt a larger cross pattern for the true $\mathbf{B}$ than in the previous experiments.
 First, under the dense $\mathbf{B}$ setting, the proposed NPMLDA provides estimates that are the closest to the original $\mathbf{B}$.
 However, Sr-LDA, PMLDA, and CATCH cannot reflect the information about the noisy backgrounds due to sparsity assumption on $\mathbf{B}$.
-Additionally, MLDA fails to clearly recover the cross pattern of the original $\mathbf{B}$.
-Second, even under the sparse B setting, NPMLDA seems to most accurately recover the cross pattern and the background of the original $\mathbf{B}$.
-These results provide strong evidence for our simulation results while also implying that NPMLDA has the robustness and flexibility to the various structures since it conducts parameter estimation for LDA without relying on structural regularization.}
+Additionally, MLDA fails to clearly recover the cross pattern of the original $\mathbf{B}$. {Second, even under the sparse B setting, NPMLDA seems to most accurately recover the original $\mathbf{B}$.
+These results provide evidence for our simulation results while also implying that NPMLDA has the flexibility to the various structures since it estimates the mean parameters for LDA without relying on structural regularization.}